Sam got one in the very first episode. "I'm taking you home!"

 The third season finale, "No Rest from the Wicked," had the boys singing to Bon Jovi's Dead or Alive in the car.
 Definitely awesome.
 Also awesome?
 Bobby saying, "Family doesn't end with blood!"
 Yeah!

-Also from "No Rest For The Wicked," this troper (who was unimpressed by Lilith's Creepy Child getup earlier in the episode) really started loving her when, instead of monologuing at the captured heroes, Lilith simply says, "I don't have to answer to puppy chow" and, giggling, lets the hellhounds rip Dean apart while forcing Sam to watch helplessly, practically orgasming over Dean's pain and Sam's anguish.
+Also from "No Rest For The Wicked," instead of monologuing at the captured heroes, Lilith simply says "I don't have to answer to puppy chow" and, giggling, lets the hellhounds rip Dean apart while forcing Sam to watch helplessly, practically orgasming over Dean's pain and Sam's anguish.

 Castiel's entrance in the premiere.
 Completely Bad Ass.